 For teams at the off-the-shelf ceiling – where your ATS screening isn’t producing usable shortlists, your HR chatbot is giving wrong answers, or your reporting requires too much manual assembly – a custom build conversation makes sense.
 The first step is a diagnostic: map which processes consume the most coordinator time, identify where the data exists, and quantify what accurate automation would recover.

 If you are evaluating AI for HR from an operator seat, the fastest way to waste budget is to shop tools before you score the workflow.
-Most teams are comfortable using AI for routing, drafting, status lookups, and follow-up coordination.
-They get cautious, for good reason, when a vendor implies the model should replace human judgment in hiring, employee relations, compensation exceptions, or policy interpretation.
+Public discussion around AI in HR keeps circling the same concern: teams are usually comfortable with drafting, routing, status lookups, and follow-up coordination, but they get cautious, for good reason, when AI is framed as a replacement for human judgment in hiring, employee relations, compensation exceptions, or policy interpretation.

 That is the real line to draw early.
 The key question is not which model sounds smartest in a demo.
 It is whether the workflow is routine admin your current HR stack should already handle, or multi-system coordination work that depends on your company’s policies and still needs a visible human-in-the-loop design.